 Our initial launch strategy in the United States is focused on the acute care hospital market.
-Our focus is on building clinical champions amongst key Gastroenterologists, and other GI and nursing floor leadership and staff.
+We have been building clinical champions amongst key Gastroenterologists, and other GI and nursing floor leadership and staff.
 Additionally, we articulate the clinical and economic value of the Pure-Vu System technology to key members of hospital administration.
-After a pre-defined product evaluation period, we seek to work within the Value Analysis Committee approval process, currently utilized within most U.S. hospitals and integrated delivery networks ("IDN's").
-Following successful implementation at the flagship location within an IDN, we then seek to gain further expansion of the Pure-Vu System within sister hospital locations.
-We support our customers with robust training on the effective use of our Pure-Vu System technology through our training and in-servicing programs.
+After a pre-defined product evaluation period, we seek to work within the Value Analysis Committee approval process, currently utilized within most U.S. hospitals and integrated delivery networks (IDNs).
+Following successful implementation at the flagship location within an IDN, we then seek to gain further expansion of the Pure-Vu System within other network hospital locations.
+On September 29, 2022, the Company announced that it has officially been recognized as a sole source provider and small business by the Veterans Health Administration (VHA).
+The VHA is the largest integrated health care system in the U.S., and provides care to over nine million veterans.
+The special designation will provide the Company with direct access to the VHA's procurement arm, thereby streamlining the purchasing and contracting process.
+As we continue to grow our network expansion, we continue to support our customers with robust training on the effective use of our Pure-Vu System technology through our training and in-servicing programs.

-We are working with a third party logistics provider specializing in medical devices to provide front and back office support to successfully fulfill customer orders.
-Additionally, our commercial organization has implemented a robust customer relationship management tool to track account progress and help provide accurate forecasting for operations.
-We anticipate the sales cycle to be in the range of six to twelve months.
-Our primary focus of the initial product launch is on gaining system placements in the acute care hospital market, driving utilization of our Pure-Vu System disposable sleeve, growing top line revenues and appropriately scaling the commercial organization.
+In addition to working with a third-party logistics provider specializing in medical devices to provide front and back office support to successfully fulfill customer orders, our commercial organization has implemented a robust customer relationship management tool to track account progress and help provide accurate forecasting for operations.
+We anticipate the sales cycle to be in the range of approximately six months.
+Timing of hospital capital budget availability may impact this anticipated cycle.
+Our primary focus is on gaining system placements in the acute care hospital market, driving utilization of our Pure-Vu System disposable sleeve, growing top line revenues and appropriately scaling the commercial organization.